-The Old Church of Santa Venera was built in 1473 and was enlarged in 1500, and rebuilt between 1658 and 1688 and again in the 19th century.
-This church remained as the parish church until 1989.
-A new church was consecrated in 2005.
+The Old Church of Santa Venera was founded in 1473, expanded in 1500, and renovated between 1658 and 1688, as well as in the nineteenth century.
+Until 1989, this church served as the parish church.
+In 2005, a new church was dedicated.

-The flag and coat of arms of Santa Venera are red with a white stripe in the middle and three red fleur de lys on the stripe, which were taken from the coat of arms of the Grandmaster Alof de Wignacourt who ruled the islands from 1601 to 1622.
-The flag was introduced when Malta’s local councils were created in 1993.
-Santa Venera became independent in 1918 and no longer forms part of Birkirkara.
-Santa Venera is today an urban area with a rural heart.
+Santa Venera’s flag and coat of arms are crimson with a white stripe in the centre and three red fleur de lys on the stripe, borrowed from the coat of arms of Grandmaster Alof de Wignacourt, who controlled the islands from 1601 to 1622.
+When Malta’s municipal councils were established in 1993, the flag was adopted.
+Santa Venera broke away from Birkirkara in 1918 and became autonomous.
+Today, Santa Venera is a city with a rural heart.

 Casa Leone lies by the side of the arches belonging to the Aqueduct.
 Its design is attributed to Charles Francois de Mondion who was the French military engineer who also designed Mdina Gate and parts of Fort Manoel.
 Casa Leone served as a Maltese insurgent command base during the French blockade.
 It later served as a residence of Governors of Malta, a depository of the Museums Department and a government school.
 It now houses the Ministry for Sustainable Development, the Environment and Climate Change.
 It is surrounded by one of the most beautiful gardens in Malta.
 The name Casa Leone derives from the four lions that adorn the façade and also because it forms part of the Vilhena coat of arms.

 In 1610 Grandmaster Alof de Wignacourt financed the building of the Wignacourt Aqueduct.
 The Aqueduct was finished in 1615 and an ornamental gateway was built between Fleur-De-Lys and Santa Venera.